Murder of Giulia Tramontano

-The murder of Giulia Tramontano is a crime that occurred in Senago, Italy, in the Metropolitan City of Milan on May 27, 2023.
+Giulia Tramontano (2 May 1994 - 27 May 2023) was an Italian real estate agent who was murdered on 27 May 2023 by her boyfriend, Alessandro Impagnatiello, 30 in Senago, Metropolitian City of Milan, Italy.

+Impagnatiello was taken for questioning and after interrogation, confessed to murdering Tramontano by stabbing her several times in the neck.
+After murdering her, he placed her body in Via Monte Rosa.
+He was sentenced to life imprisonment in November 2024.

-Together with the murder of Giulia Cecchettin, it was the case that in the 2020s contributed most to fuelling, in Italian public opinion, the debate on femicide and gender violence.
+Together with the murder of Giulia Cecchettin in November 2023, the murders sparked the debate on femicides, violence against women and gender violence in Italy.

 Murder

-On Sunday May 28, 2023, the disappearance of Giulia Tramontano was reported while she was seven months pregnant.
-Born in Naples on May 2, 1994, she worked as a real estate agent in Senago, a town where she had moved five years earlier from Sant'Antimo, to move in with her boyfriend Alessandro Impagnatiello.
+On 28 May 2023, Giulia Tramontano (born 2 May 1994), seven months pregnant, was reported missing.
+Born in Naples, she worked as a real estate agent in Senago, a town where she had moved five years earlier from Sant'Antimo, to move in with her boyfriend Alessandro Impagnatiello (born 26 March 1993).

-It was her boyfriend who reported the disappearance to the police.
-Impagnatiello, 30 years old, worked as a barman in a luxury hotel and was already the father of a child from a previous relationship.
+Impagnetiello had reported the disappearance to the police.
+Aged 30, he worked as a barman in a luxury hotel in Milan and has a six-year-old son from a previous relationship.

-Her relatives maintained from the beginning that it was not a case of voluntary separation, so much so that Chiara Tramontano, Giulia's sister, on the same evening of May 28, contacted the editorial staff of the television programme Chi l'ha visto?, after her sister's phone was no longer available.
-The last contact dates back to 9.43 pm on Saturday May 27, when Giulia, via message, said goodbye to her mother, telling her to go and rest.
+Her relatives maintained from the beginning that it was not a case of voluntary disappearance, so much so that Chiara Tramontano, Giulia's sister, on the same evening of May 28, contacted the editorial staff of the television programme Chi l'ha visto?, after her sister's phone was no longer available.
+The last contact dates back to 9.43 pm on Saturday May 27, when Tramontano, via message, said goodbye to her mother, telling her that she was going to rest.

-Giulia's mobile phone was in fact no longer active from the late evening of May 27.
-Alessandro Impagnatiello, for his part, went to report the woman's disappearance on the afternoon of Sunday 28, after going to work.
-The man initially declared that he had seen Giulia for the last time that Sunday morning on the bed in her pyjamas, when he was leaving the house to go to work, but already at the time of reporting his story was not very credible; Impagnatiello, moreover, provided the police with a non-existent address to look for his girlfriend.
+Tramontano's mobile phone was no longer active after the late evening of May 27.
+Impagnatiello, for his part, went to report his girlfriend's disappearance on the afternoon of 28 May after going to work.
+Impagnatiello initially declared that he had seen Tramontano for the last time that Sunday morning on the bed in her pyjamas when he was leaving the house to go to work, but already, at the time of reporting his story was not very credible; Impagnatiello, moreover, provided the police with a non-existent address at which to look for his girlfriend.

-The investigations revealed that the woman had recently discovered that her boyfriend was leading a double love life, as he was having a clandestine relationship with an Italian-English colleague, who had previously become pregnant but had resorted to voluntary termination of pregnancy.
+The investigations revealed that the Tramontano had recently discovered that her boyfriend was leading a double love life, as he was having a clandestine relationship with an Italian-English colleague, who had previously become pregnant but undergone an abortion.

-Biological traces belonging to Giulia were found in Impagnatiello's car, and as a result he was officially investigated for murder.
-It was also discovered that with his colleague and lover (whose identity was initially not revealed to the mass media) Impagnatiello had always spoken of Giulia in a denigrating and belittling manner, even attributing a mental disorder to her.
+Biological traces belonging to Tramontano were found in Impagnatiello's car, and as a result he was officially investigated for murder.
+It was also discovered that with his colleague and lover (whose identity was initially not revealed to the mass media) Impagnatiello had always spoken of Tramontano in a denigrating and belittling manner, even saying she had a mental disorder.